scaffold-eth/se-2-challenges/README.md

 ![gas&wallet](https://github.com/scaffold-eth/se-2-challenges/assets/80153681/912d0d4b-db34-49d3-bd7d-7ca0ab18eb66)

 > 🦊 At first, please **don't** connect MetaMask.
-If you already connected, please click **logout**:
+If you already connected, please click **Disconnect**:

 <p>
   <img src="https://github.com/scaffold-eth/se-2-challenges/assets/80153681/2c7a1e40-50ad-4c20-ba3e-a56eff4b892b" width="33%" />
   <img src="https://github.com/scaffold-eth/se-2-challenges/assets/80153681/1bcf9752-e8ae-4db6-a0a6-5dc774abe46c" width="33%" />
 </p>

-> 🔥 We'll use burner wallets on localhost...
+> 🔥 We'll use burner wallets on localhost.

 > 👛 Explore how burner wallets work in 🏗 Scaffold-ETH 2 by opening a new incognito window and navigate to http://localhost:3000.
 You'll notice it has a new wallet address in the top right.
-Copy the incognito browser's address and send localhost test funds to it from your first browser (using the Faucet button in the bottom left):
+Copy the incognito browser's address and send localhost test funds to it from your first browser (using the **Faucet** button in the bottom left):

 ![icognito&webBrowser](https://github.com/scaffold-eth/se-2-challenges/assets/80153681/fd191447-a31f-4c03-a36f-936bfb70c2a1)